AI Governance Framework

 The question is no longer whether your organization uses AI.

-The question is whether you can govern it — and prove it when someone asks.
+The question is whether you can govern it, and prove that when someone asks

 That is what AI compliance is.
 And for most financial institutions, it's the gap between "we have a policy" and "we can show you exactly what's running, who owns it, and how it's monitored."